splunk/public-o11y-docs/apm/apm-use-cases/endpoint-performance.rst

 .. _compare-endpoint-performance:

-Alex compares the last hour performance to the 24 hours previous
+Alex compares the last hour performance to the same hour from yesterday
 =============================================================================

 Alex knows there was a release this morning, so they update the time dropdown to -1h and they select -24h for the comparison so that they can compare the last hour to the same time frame yesterday.